JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 to find you texture
 click and drag to the window below

-JR: ok tried both. anyway now i have the image
+JR: ok tried both. anyway now i have the image.

-NS: Good
+NS: Good.
-So you get an image
+So you get an image.
-next
+Next
 you need a material
 and you have that green stuff
 you can use in the panel to the (far) right

 JR: yes the principled BSDF thing

-NS: yes
+NS: yes.
-so that control panel is the most confusing thing in blender on the left side there are a lot of icons
+so that control panel is the most confusing thing in blender. on the left side there are a lot of icons

 JR: :) i agree so far :)